navjot12/improving_empathetic_nlg/README.md

 # Command to launch MoEL training:

-`python3 main.py --model experts  --label_smoothing --noam --emb_dim 300 --hidden_dim 300 --hop 1 --heads 2 --topk 5 --cuda --pretrain_emb --softmax --basic_learner --schedule 10000 --save_path save/moel/`
+`python3 main.py --model experts  --label_smoothing --noam --emb_dim 300 --hidden_dim 300 --hop 1 --heads 2 --topk 5 --cuda --pretrain_emb --softmax --basic_learner --schedule 10000`

 Optional arguments:
-1. `--wandb_project moel' : To log the training run's parameters on [wandb](https://wandb.ai/improving-empathetic-nlg/moel).
+1. `--wandb_project moel` : To log the training run's parameters on [wandb](https://wandb.ai/improving-empathetic-nlg/moel).
-1. `--ed_16' : To train MoEL on the empathetic-dialogue dataset with 16 emotions.
+1. `--ed_16` : To train MoEL on the empathetic-dialogue dataset with 16 emotions.
 This needs the numpy arrays required by MoEL to be present in ed_16 folder.
-1. `--pec_2' : To train MoEL on pec dataset with 2 emotions.
+1. `--pec_2` : To train MoEL on pec dataset with 2 emotions.
 This needs the numpy arrays required by MoEL to be present in pec_2 folder.
-1. `--pec_32' : To train MoEL on pec dataset with 32 emotions.
+1. `--pec_32` : To train MoEL on pec dataset with 32 emotions.
 This needs the numpy arrays required by MoEL to be present in pec_32 folder.